sonicyang/dyninst/docs/index.rst

    Trace the flow of data through a binary using the techniques of slicing, stack analysis, symbolic expansion and evaluation, and register liveness

+:ref:`sec:dyninstapi-intro`
+   An interface for instrumenting and working with binaries and processes

 :ref:`sec:instruction-intro`
    Decode raw binary instructions into a platform-independent represention that provides a description of their semantics